The Jail’s Story

-A site for the new Courthouse and Prison was found and plans were drawn up in 1807 by the well known Edinburgh architect Robert Reid.
-These plans, which included separate prison blocks for men, women and debtors, had to be shelved owing to lack of funds.
+Well-known Edinburgh architect Robert Reid drew up plans for a new Courthouse and Prison in 1807, which included separate prison blocks for men, women and debtors.
+But this has to be shelved due to lack of funds.

 The Jail and Courthouse opened in 1820 and remained unchanged until 1843 when the Airing Yards were built.
-These were to provide a secure place where prisoners could be exercised in the open air.
+These provided a secure place where prisoners could be exercised in the open air.

-In 1848 the New Prison, or Men’s Prison, was completed.
+In 1848 the New Prison was completed.
 This was a model prison for its day with 12 individual cells, a water closet on every floor, accommodation for warders, a store room and indoor exercise gallery.
 It was also well heated and lit by gas, a far cry from the dark and damp original prison building.

 Closure and Decline